tomasjames/SFProject/README.md

 Project Progress
 ----------------

-As of last commit (11/10/15) minor tests have been performed of RADMC-3D in Python to ascertain its viability for the project.
+As of 11/10/15 minor tests have been performed of RADMC-3D in Python to ascertain its viability for the project.
 Those tests setup various simple problems and simulations, the most useful of which is the creation of a 2D (as well as 1D) sphere of uniform temperature.

+As of 14/10/15 more complex simulations have been set up ([#1](https://github.com/tomasjames/ZiggyStarDust/issues/1) handles this).

 Project 'To-Do List'
 -------------------